DecentM/concourse-ts/README.md

 #### Decompilation

 Use the `decompile` command to convert an existing Concourse YAML pipeline file to valid `concourse-ts` typescript code.
-Use this to turn existing Concourse configuration into `concourse-ts` code, without having to reimplement pipelines if you already have a YAML file.
+This will turn existing Concourse configuration into `concourse-ts` code, without having to reimplement pipelines, provided that you already have a YAML file.

 > This command generates code in a non-human-friendly way, where components may
 > be functionally duplicated if multiple similar configurations exist in the